-I recently saw a feature on Racketboy about “The Best 4:3 LCD Monitors for Retro Gaming” which is an interesting list that misses the mark for one reason: it ignores scaling problems.
+I recently saw a feature on Racketboy about “The Best 4:3 LCD Monitors for Retro Gaming” which is an interesting list that misses the mark for one reason: it ignores scaling.

 LCDs are best at their native resolution and all the listed monitors in that article are odd PC resolutions so most images will be scaled by uneven, non-integer amounts.
 If we think about retro gaming display outputs then we’re squarely sub-480p.
 Anything higher will mean the image gets scaled and the results will be suboptimal.

 What we need is a display with a native resolution of 480p.
 Do such things exist?
 Why, yes, they do!